 Frequently, quitting smoking several weeks or months before treatment makes it easier to avoid smoking during treatment.
 If you need assistance quitting smoking, you may wish to chat with your primary care physician about drugs or other resources that can assist you.

-Consult with Kumra Ortho to learn more about can you smoke with Invisalign
+Consult with Kumra Orthodontics to learn more about can you smoke with Invisalign